What Does a Good Resume Look Like?

 Simplicity is key in modern resume design.
 Rather than relying on complex design elements to catch the recruiter’s eye, opt for a polished layout that lets your skills and qualifications shine.

-Explore our library of professional resume examples for samples tailored to various jobs, industries, and experience levels.
-The example layout below showcases what a resume should look like:
+Explore our library of professional resume examples tailored to various jobs, industries, and experience levels to see how a resume in your field looks.

 Formatting Best Practices